slyval/guidelines/SAP Commerce/Commerce Conventions.md

 - For a full repository, a minimum of 80% test coverage is expected
 - When writing tests, take note that the Junit tenant will be utilized to execute the tests
 - Unit tests must be unit tests and not integration tests.
 That is to say that all dependencies must be mocked rather than having the actual objects injected
-- Without being prescriptive, Test Driven
+- Without being prescriptive, Test Driven Development should be practiced as that makes development faster and self-verifiable
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYwOTAxNzE5MywtNjUwMDU3NjYyLC0xMj
+eyJoaXN0b3J5IjpbMTMxNjg4MjksLTY1MDA1NzY2MiwtMTI4MT
-gxNzM1OTcwLDEzNzM0MTM5NzksLTE2NTM5NjgyMjksLTEyNjEy
+czNTk3MCwxMzczNDEzOTc5LC0xNjUzOTY4MjI5LC0xMjYxMjM1
-MzU3NzEsOTg5NzU1NzAwLDE1MTQ2OTQ2MTAsLTE1NzkzODUyNz
+NzcxLDk4OTc1NTcwMCwxNTE0Njk0NjEwLC0xNTc5Mzg1MjczLD
-MsMzg0Njk1NTE5LDE2Mjk0MTcxNzgsLTE3NjE2MjYyNDcsMzQ4
+M4NDY5NTUxOSwxNjI5NDE3MTc4LC0xNzYxNjI2MjQ3LDM0ODE2
-MTY1MjQsLTMzMjk0MDIsMTUzNzI3MDkxMCwtMTgzMzM1MjY3MC
+NTI0LC0zMzI5NDAyLDE1MzcyNzA5MTAsLTE4MzMzNTI2NzAsLT
-wtMTQ4ODkxNjg4LC02MTI4NDQ5MzUsMTY3Njc2OTM4LC0xODY2
+E0ODg5MTY4OCwtNjEyODQ0OTM1LDE2NzY3NjkzOCwtMTg2Njk5
-OTkyNTddfQ==
+MjU3XX0=
 -->